Generalized epilepsy: Myoclonic seizures

 Myoclonic seizures present as sudden, irregular, and brief muscle spasms or jerking in only one extremity or throughout the body.
 Symptoms are most commonly visualized in the upper extremities with quick muscle contraction followed by relaxation.
 Some atypical presentations could include eyelid fluttering and associated sensitivity to bright lights.
 These seizures are more commonly diagnosed during childhood.

 Absence seizures (petit mal)

 Absence seizures present solely as impaired consciousness making it a type of non-convulsive seizure since there are no effects on muscle tone.
 Those effected are often reported to be staring blankly into space or rapidly blinking without a change in posture.
 They are short episodes, lasting only a few seconds, and typically resolve on their own with quick return to full awareness.
 Absence seizures are most commonly diagnosed during childhood and often resolve in adulthood.
-A key diagnostic finding is a 3Hz spike and wave complex on EEG.
+A key diagnostic finding is a 3 Hz spike and wave complex on EEG.